Martin Puryear’s Pavilion in the Trees receives major renovations.

 Each spring, our team conducts conservation maintenance for over 30 outdoor sculptures in Philadelphia and takes on special projects as needed.

 Ride in one of Cai Guo-Qiang’s lantern-covered pedicabs at Baltimore’s Light City festival in April 2018.

 Learn about Big Bling‘s next home: MASS MoCA

 See a list of nearby events during Jennifer Steinkamp’s Winter Fountains installation, which runs nightly from November 30, 2017 – March 18, 2018.

-Philadelphia residents and visitors delighted in the magic and whimsy of Cai Guo-Qiang: Fireflies, with thousands took free rides along the Parkway in one of Cai Guo-Qiang’s 27 pedicab vehicles
+Philadelphia residents and visitors delighted in the magic and whimsy of Cai Guo-Qiang: Fireflies, with thousands taking free rides along the Parkway in one of Cai Guo-Qiang’s 27 pedicab vehicles.

 Cai Guo-Qiang: Fireflies can be experienced from many different vantage points, with great locations along the Benjamin Franklin Parkway to enjoy the glowing pedicabs as they glide by.